baidu-research/NCRF/README.md

 ## Tumor localization
-We use non-maximal suppression (nms) algorithm to obtain the coordinates of each detectd tumor region given a probability map.
+We use non-maximal suppression (nms) algorithm to obtain the coordinates of each detectd tumor region at level 0 given a probability map.
 ```
 python NCRF/wsi/bin/nms.py /PROBS_MAP_PATH/Test_026.npy /COORD_PATH/Test_026.csv
 ```
-where `/PROBS_MAP_PATH/` is where you saved the generated probability map, and `/COORD_PATH/` is where you want to save the generated coordinates of each tumor regions in csv format at level 0.
-There is an optional command `--level` with default value 6, and make sure it's consistent with the level of the corresponding tissue mask and probability map.
+where `/PROBS_MAP_PATH/` is where you saved the generated probability map, and `/COORD_PATH/` is where you want to save the generated coordinates of each tumor regions at level 0 in csv format.
+There is an optional command `--level` with default value 6, and make sure it's consistent with the level used for the corresponding tissue mask and probability map.

 ## FROC evaluation